Where to find Gluten-Free Food in Greenville, South Carolina

 What to try: The GF/vegan donut

-Swamp Rabbit is the best place in town to enjoy healthier home baked pastries.
+Swamp Rabbit CoOp is the best place in town to enjoy healthier home baked pastries.
 Not only do they serve the freshest baked goods in town, this is also the place to go to pick up fresh fruits and veggies.
 While most of the pastries contain gluten, there are a few exceptions.
 Every day there is a delicious donut on the lineup which is both gluten and dairy free (try the strawberry pictured above, if available)!
 And while you are here, you must try their delicious coffee.

-A few more delicious options
+A few more delicious local restaurants serving GF options

-Tandem Creperie – Sweet and savory crepes.
+Tandem Creperie: Sweet and savory crepes.
 GF option.

-Sidewalk Pizza – Popular local pizza joint serving GF pizza.
+Sidewall Pizza: Popular local pizza joint serving GF pizza.

-Passerelle French Bistro – Numerous GF selections including a flourless chocolate torte.
+Passerelle French Bistro: Numerous GF selections including a flourless chocolate torte.
 Great views of the waterfall.

-Nose Dive – Popular Main St hub for pub grub and craft beer.
+Nose Dive: Popular Main St hub for pub grub and craft beer.
 Tons of GF options include apps, fish n chips, mac & cheese, grilled cheese, and so much more.